RobDWaller/code101/README.md

 }
 ```

 Once you have made the additions to your `style.css` file you can save the file and refresh your browser.
-You will now see the new styles applied to your blog title.
+You will now see the new styles applied to your blog header.

 Next we want to style the H2 element and the blog post elements.